aviculturist/bird-count/README.md

-This project contains a proof of concept [Stacks](https://stacks.co) and [Next.js](https://nextjs.org/) app that implements a simple counter contract with a web front end, integration environment, testing frameworks and scripting examples.
+This project contains a proof of concept [Stacks](https://stacks.co) and [Next.js](https://nextjs.org/) app that implements a simple [Clarity](https://clarity-lang.org/) counter contract with a web front end, testing frameworks, integration environment and scripting examples.

 **NOTE: THIS PROJECT AND SUPPORTING LIBRARIES HAVE NOT BEEN AUDITED, IT IS IN ALPHA STATE.
 USE AT YOUR OWN RISK / DISCRETION**